What is ransomware?

 - Install a reputable security software suite on all devices, including personal computers, mobile phones and tablets.

 - Disable file sharing and remote desktop.

 - Make sure all your software, including anti-virus software is up to date on all your devices including personal computer, mobile phones and tablets.

 How do I report it?

 If you become a victim, do not panic.
 Do not do anything further on your computer.
 Contact a trusted IT professional who can try to isolate the threat.
 Report the incident to your local police force.
-Please remember that every report counts as is a valuable tool for instigators.
+Please remember that every report counts and is a valuable tool for investigators.

 Please also contact the Canadian Anti-Fraud Centre (CAFC) by reporting the incident at www.antifraudcentre-centreantifraude.ca.
 Additional help may be found on the No More Ransom website at www.nomoreransom.org.
 The site is a tool to help victims retrieve their data and was developed by law enforcement and IT security companies globally.

 This information was originally posted in the May 2017 RCMP Ransomware Bulletin.